pzrsa/mechkeebs/README.md

 # MechKeebs

-A online community of people sharing their mechanical keyboards.
+An online community of people sharing their mechanical keyboards.

 Realised I was making a r/mk clone, so I kinda got bored of it now.